Can you use it and not lose it?

-To produce vocal sound, air is released from your lungs and vibrates your stretched and closed vocal folds.
+To produce vocal sound, the air is released from your lungs and vibrates your stretched and closed vocal folds.
 If you push too much air up against and through the folds, too much pressure is created.
 The muscles of your folds will tighten, your throat muscles tense, and your problems begin.
-Many singers unconsciously associate tension with big emotion and hard singing.
+Many singers unconsciously associate tension with big emotions and hard singing.
 For your sound to be big, just the opposite is needed.

 The louder and harder your sound, the more resonance is needed.
 If your throat and tongue tighten or your mouth closes, you shut down your acoustic chamber and there goes the resonance.
-The stress created by the push of excess air pressure and muscle tension can cause an irritation and swelling of your folds.
+The stress created by the push of excess air pressure and muscle tension can cause irritation and swelling of your folds.

 The result is usually: hoarseness, power loss, range shrinkage, and other difficulties, including a strained and off pitch-voice.
 I work with several techniques that permit powerful singing while eliminating the risk of vocal blow-out.
 While all the techniques aren’t possible to fully detail in this short article, you’ll find it helpful to apply the following.